MehranDHN/Houghton-Shahnama/README.md

 ```
 - **Purpose**: Queries for attributions, useful for agential analysis in Safavid art.
 - **Expected Output**: Folios like 22v attributed to Sultan Muhammad, depicting "The Feast of Sada".
-- **Very Big Problem**: Obviously this kind of query is based on excact match keyword search, even if we use REGEX like services.
-Without a  `Thesaurus`and  `Reconciliation` of the resources, this is waste of time and resources and its impossible to achive %100 percent accurency.
+- **Very Big Problem**: Obviously this kind of query is based on exact match keyword search, even if we use `REGEX` like services.
+Without a  `Thesaurus`and `Reconciliation` of the resources, among other issues is waste of time and resources and achieving %100 accuracy will be impossible.
 ```
 SELECT ?folio ?typeLabel ?sequence ?episodeLabel ?character WHERE {